davidrunger/rc-languages-selector/README.md

 # Usage

 Navigate to any programming Task page at [rosettacode.org][rosettacode].
 *Note*: The extension will only be activated on Task pages.

-*Bonus tip*: I find that some of the best sample tasks are those that are most edited.
-See Rosetta Code's [most revised pages][most-revised].

 [most-revised]: http://rosettacode.org/wiki/Special:MostRevisions